Edward Baird (artist): Biography

 Baird's early 1930s portraits focused on individuals close to him, and those associated with the Nationalist movement.
 He painted MacColla in Portrait of a Young Scotsman in 1932, and the picture received very favourable reviews after exhibitions at the Royal Scottish Academy in Edinburgh and at the Royal Academy in London.
 Alongside his portraiture, Baird experimented with a kind of Surrealist painting in Birth of Venus, painted in 1934 and given as a wedding present to his close friend and colleague, James McIntosh Patrick.
 It may well have been through Patrick's influence that Baird joined the teaching staff of Dundee College of Art in 1936.
 To what extent he passed on his avant-garde interests to his students is unclear, but strong affinities can be seen in the work of both of the post-Diploma Drawing & Painting students of 1937–8, Alexander Allan and Patrick Hennessy.
-Unfortunately, Baird's lifelong health problems meant that he was frequently absent from work and he left the college in 1939.
+Baird's lifelong health problems meant that he was frequently absent from work and he left the college in 1939.

 By the mid-1930s, all the early energy of the National Party of Scotland in Montrose had dissipated and, disillusioned, Baird turned more towards a socialist-inspired vision of ordinary working people and the effects that the long industrial depression of the 1930s had on his locality.
 The 1936 canvas, Distressed Area, shows an empty Montrose harbour, looking out across Rossie Island and the River South Esk, to the North Sea.

 When war was declared in September 1939, Baird was working on a large scale portrait of his friend, and well known local character, James "Pumphy" Davidson.
 Baird quickly adapted the portrait to show Davidson wearing an armband of the newly created Local Defence Volunteers, later the Home Guard.
 This image quickly became important in Britain's early propaganda efforts in the war, to show the determination of the UK to resist any attempt to invade the country.